civicrm/civicrm-buildkit/nix/share/desktop-xfce4/README.md

 ## Buildkit Updates

-1. Buildkit includes a collection of portable CLI tools.
+1. This VM includes buildkit, a collection of portable CLI tools.
 You may update these every few weeks.
+Here's how:
    * Open the "bknix-dfl" terminal
    * Download updates:
       ```
       git pull
       civi-download-tools
       ```
-2. Buildkit also downloads servers (Apache, PHP, MySQL, etc).
+2. This VM also includes servers (Apache, PHP, MySQL, etc).
 You may update these every few months.
-   * Open the "bknix-dfl" terminal
+Here's how:
-   * If you have already launched the servers (`loco run`), then stop them (`Ctrl-C`) and delete any runtime data (`loco clean`).
+   * If you previously launched the servers (`loco run`), then destroy them.
+      * Stop the active processes (`Ctrl-C`)
+      * Delete any runtime data (`loco clean`)
+      * Close the terminal
+   * Open a basic terminal
    * Download updates:
       ```
+      cd ~/buildkit
       git pull
+      ```
+   * (*It is possible that the previous command will download an updated README.
+If so, close/reopen the README.*)
+   * Apply the updates:
+      ```
       PROFILES='dfl min max edge' ./nix/bin/install-desktop.sh xfce4
       ```